dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T360: Inclusivity is a fundamental value in Danish society.
+### T360: Denmark values diversity and inclusivity for everyone’s potential.

 |Support|
 |---|